Americans with Disabilities Act

 The University of Louisville (UofL) is committed to providing equal opportunity for persons with disabilities.
 This commitment includes complying with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
 UofL strives to maintain a barrier-free, welcoming environment for all qualified persons with disabilities.

-The university’s ADA Coordinator oversees the University’s compliance with the ADA and Section 504, and assists unit heads in meeting their equal opportunity obligations.
+The university’s ADA Coordinator will monitor compliance and assists unit heads in meeting equal opportunity obligations.
 The ADA coordinator is located in the Dean of Students suite in the SAC:

 The Disability Resource Center staff (502-852-6938) will assist the University community by serving as an information resource center and coordinating support services for students with disabilities.
 No otherwise qualified individual with a disability shall, solely by reason of such disability, be excluded from participation in, be denied benefits of, or be subjected to discrimination in university programs.
 The President, Board of Trustees, Student Government, Faculty and Staff Senates affirm UofL's long standing and continuing commitment to Equal Opportunity for persons with disabilities.

 Formal Student ADA Complaint Procedure

 The university has a continuing responsibility to monitor and maintain its compliance with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504) and their implementing regulations.
 Internal student complaints alleging non-compliance with the ADA and/or Section 504 should follow the university's complaint procedure.

 The university’s formal complaint procedure provides for prompt and equitable resolution of complaints.